 Contact your lender

-The first thing you should do is contact you lender.
-Your lender will assess your situation and ask you:
+The first thing you should do is contact your lender.
+Your lender will then assess your situation and ask you:

 - Why you missed a repayment

 - How to plan to pay it back and where will the money come from

 - How they can help you to get you back on track.